twofford/newyork_2069_vault/Characters/Tatyana Tereshkova.md

 ---
 aliases:
   - Taty
+tags:
+  - PC
 ---
-Born: January 10, 2042, Leningrad, USSR
+Birtdate: January 10, 2046, Leningrad, USSR
+Gender: F
+Height: 5'10
+Hair: Black
+Nationality: Russian
+Distinguishing Features: Color-Change Irises, Chromed Teeth

 Tatyana (Taty to her friends *only*) was born to a relatively well-placed family in Leningrad.
 She always had a strong aptitude for the hard sciences, something which her parents and teachers encouraged her in.